 What to expect

-You are entering a wilderness area when you go fishing with us.
+You are entering a wilderness area when you fly with us for any type of ground activity.
 Wildlife is abundant.
 Do not approach wildlife under any circumstances.
 You are entering bear and wolf country.
 Bring a fire arm or bear spray for protection and keep an eye out for animals.
 Moose, wolf and bear may look docile and friendly but they are very dangerous.
 Give wildlife the right of way and NEVER harass an animal.
 Refer to the Alaska Department of Fish and Game website for bear information.

 Familiarize yourself with the Alaska Department of Fish and Game rules on "Defense of Life and Property" so you know the laws regarding protecting yourself.
 The Alaska State Troopers must be notified if an animal is shot or killed in defense of life and property.